PoornimaShri1311/limehome-automation-tests/README.md

 ## Testing Challenge / Front End

-Your task is to design and implement automated tests for the calculator located at http://juliemr.github.io/protractor-demo/.
-The purpose of this task is to ensure that the calculator application functions as expected and meets the requirements.
-You should design a set of test cases to verify that the calculator functions correctly, and then write an automation script to execute those test cases.Your test cases should include a brief description of the test, the test data used, the expected result, and any relevant notes or comments.
+Your task is to design and implement some scenarios for Search, Shopping (Add to cart and checkout) through product stories on http://automationpractice.pl/index.php.
+Please describe a basic test strategy and implement test scenarios.
+Implement 3-5 test cases with the highest priority from your point of view.
 You should provide a detailed test report, including the test cases executed, test results, and any issues encountered during the testing process.

 ## Testing Challenge / Back End